Quantitative Stability for Minkowski's problem: Quantitative stability for

 The quantity $\delta$ above is non-negative thanks to the concavity of $\varphi \mapsto \mathscr{F}_\mu(\varphi)$.
 So, using the fact that $\varphi_{\mu}$ is a maximizer and the aforementioned concavity, it follows that

-where we have used the quantitative stability of the constant $\mu \mapsto \lambda_\mu$ with respect to $\dc(\mu,\nu)$, proved in Lemma~\ref{lemma.variational_problem}, combined with the uniform estimates on the inradius and circumradius from~\ref{lemma.rR}.
+where we have used the quantitative stability of the constant $\mu \mapsto \lambda_\mu$ with respect to $\dc(\mu,\nu)$, proved in Lemma~\ref{lemma.variational_problem}, combined with the uniform estimates on the inradius and circumradius from~\ref{lemma.rR}, so that $\varphi_\mu$ and $\varphi_\nu$ are uniformly bounded by a constant depending only on $n$ and $\vartheta$.
 Combining the above estimate with~\eqref{eq.def_delta} and the quantitative stability of the Brunn-Minkowski inequality~\eqref{eq.quantitative_BM}, we conclude that there exists a constant $C_{\vartheta,n}$ such that